MissVeronica/repository-content-for-UM/README.md

 8. <a href="https://github.com/MissVeronica/UM-Integration-of-Date-Time-Picker">Date and Time Picker for Contact Form 7</a>
 9. <a href="https://github.com/MissVeronica/UM-Integration-of-Loginizer">Loginizer</a>
 10. <a href="https://github.com/MissVeronica/um-orcid-integration">ORCID integration</a>
-11. <a href="https://github.com/MissVeronica/um-birthday-emails">Birthday Emails</a>
-12. <a href="https://github.com/MissVeronica/um-refer-a-friend-status">Refer a Friend Status</a>
+11. <a href="https://github.com/MissVeronica/um-refer-a-friend-status">Refer a Friend Status</a>
-13. <a href="https://github.com/MissVeronica/um-pardot-form-submit">Pardot Form Submit</a> New beta Updated for UM 2.8.3
+12. <a href="https://github.com/MissVeronica/um-pardot-form-submit">Pardot Form Submit</a> New beta Updated for UM 2.8.3
-14. <a href="https://github.com/MissVeronica/um-ads-free-cookies">Ads Free Cookies supporting the Ezoic plugin</a> Updated for UM 2.8.3
+13. <a href="https://github.com/MissVeronica/um-ads-free-cookies">Ads Free Cookies supporting the Ezoic plugin</a> Updated for UM 2.8.3

 ## Images and files
 1. <a href="https://github.com/MissVeronica/um-account-file-manager">Account File Manager</a>